 Finally, the growth in HSD services continues.
-Network operators have observed an increased use of HSD service capacity for well over a decade now, as shown in Figure 1, which amounts to a year-over-year compounded growth of 40% to 60%.
-The applications have changed throughout this time, but the demand has continued to increase at the same relentless rate.
+All network operators have offered increased service tiers and observed an increased use of HSD service capacity for well over a decade now, as shown in Figure 1, which amounts to a year-over-year compounded growth of 40% to 60%.
+The applications have changed throughout this time, and the demand has continued to increase at the same relentless rate.